pikulet/intellex/README.txt

 # properties.txt - document properties file storing normalisation constants and other properties of each document.

 Additional files:
-# duplicate_docs.txt - duplicate document IDs from corpus analysis
+# duplicate_docs - duplicate document IDs from corpus analysis
 # lookdoc.py - script to view the document using the document ID
 # lookvector.py - script to view the document vector using the document ID